 Interestingly, Android phone users in the US were lagged much behind than those in Asian countries in terms of time spent in shopping apps each month.
 South Korea topped the chart where an Android user had spent total nearly 10 hours in e-commerce apps in the first H1 2017.
 Whereas in Indonesia and India, an average Android user spent nearly 9 hours and 8.7 hours in e-commerce apps during the same period, respectively.

 Despite the highest smartphone penetration, Android phone users in the US don’t look so obsessive with mobile shopping habits as compared to Asian countries.
 The App Annie report highlights that an average Android phone user in the US spent total 5 hours in e-commerce apps in the first six months of 2017.

-Time Spent in E-Commerce Apps vs Sales From Mobile
+Time Spent In eCommerce Apps By Android Users vs Sales From Mobile

-Though Android users are spending more time in e-commerce apps in most of the major economies, the big question looms large: is the increasing time spent by Android phone users in e-commerce apps converting into increased revenue?
+Though Android users are spending more time in e-commerce apps in most of the major economies, the big question looms large: Is the increasing time spent in eCommerce apps by Android users converting into the increased revenue?

 Overall, the mobile conversion is increasing with each passing year.
 By 2021, the m-commerce share of global online retail is estimated to swell to over 50%.
 However, it’s iOS that is driving the growth of m-commerce despite increased time spent in e-commerce apps by Android users.